 If you need to clean up tree branches by hand, it can be a daunting task, depending on the size and number of the piles.
-But if you’ve outfitted yourself with the right equipment for the job, then you’re headed for seeing your property sparkle after a strong clean-up effort.
+But if you’ve outfitted yourself with the right equipment for the job, then you’re probably going to clean up tree branches with a root grapple.

 The right equipment package.

-For this project, we’ve matched our 53-inch (134.6 cm) Frontier Root Grapple (US CA) with a John Deere 2025R Compact Utility Tractor (US CA).
+For this clean up tree branches project, we’ve matched our 53-inch (134.6 cm) Frontier Root Grapple (US CA) with a John Deere 2025R Compact Utility Tractor (US CA).
 It has plenty of horsepower and the hydrostatic transmission that helps make any project go as smoothly as possible.

 We’ve also added a Mauser cab for operator comfort and safety, and a 120R loader (US CA) with a lift capacity of more than 1,000 pounds (453.6 kg).
 And, when we spec’d the tractor, we added a third function hydraulic valve, which will allow the grapple to open and close.

 Step #1 for any project around your property is to get all your tools ready to work.
-So first, Jermayne will slide the loader carrier into the top hangers on the root grapple.
+So first, Jermayne will hook up the root grapple by sliding the loader carrier into the top hangers on the root grapple.
 The grapple’s flat bottom allows it to sit upright without the need for a parking stand, which makes this process especially easy.